 Unlike a military inspection which demands total perfection for a relatively short period of time at a designated time of day, Stable Management competition is just what its name implies.
 You are being judged on your ability to maintain a high-level management program for three days under distracting circumstances.
-It is more demanding than a "mustering out" for which you would apply total concentration to all phases of management in order to present your work at a pre-determined time, only to forget it all until the next inspection.
-After all, who would know if you didn't wipe the bit off between rides, or didn't wait to get the saddle marks off old Beauty because the gang was going swimming or forgot to water poor old Beauty before you left the grounds to hit the sack?

-Stable Management is like a year-end exam -- if you don't study or apply yourself all year, you can't walk in the classroom and get an A, or even a high B. You might be able to stay up all night studying and get a good grade on a six weeks test, but not on an end-of-the-year exam.
+It is more demanding than a "mustering out" for which you would apply total concentration to all phases of management in order to present your work at a predetermined time, only to forget it all until the next inspection.
+After all, who would know if you didn't wipe the bit off between rides, or didn't wait to get the saddle marks off old Beauty because the gang was going swimmin Stable Management is like a year-end exam -- if you don't study or apply yourself all year, you can't walk in the classroom and get an A, or even a high B. You might be able to stay up all night studying and get a good grade on a six weeks test, but not on an end-of-the-year exam.
 The same applies here.
 You might be able to work hard for a few hours and grade-out high on a single, daily, pre-set inspection; but you must apply yourself all day if you expect to be in the blue ribbon group.
 Your tack, your equipment, your stall, your horse, and you, yourself, are on nearly 24-hour-a-day display.